maikunari/selective-plugin-update-control/README.md

 - Navigate to Settings > Plugin Updates in your WordPress admin area.
 - Check the boxes next to the plugins you want to disable updates for and save your changes.

+== Security Considerations ==

+While this plugin allows you to selectively disable updates for specific plugins, it's crucial to regularly update your plugins to maintain security, stability, and compatibility.
+Outdated plugins can introduce vulnerabilities that may be exploited, so use this tool responsibly and do not leave plugins un-updated indefinitely.
+Always review update notes and enable updates when possible to protect your site.

 == Changelog ==
 = 1.0 =
 * Initial release.